 It was the company’s first live production since the COVID-19 pandemic shut down theatres.
-Blackeyed Theatre partnered with TicketCo TV to live stream the production online and it remains available to watch via our video n demand function.
+Blackeyed Theatre partnered with TicketCo Media Services to live stream the production online and it remains available to watch via our video n demand function.

 The drama was adapted and directed by Nick Lane and stared Blake Kubena as Henry Jekyll / Edward Hyde, Zach Lee as Gabriel Utterson, Paige Round as Eleanor Lanyon, and Ashley Sean-Cook as Hastings Lanyon.

 London’s Southbank Centre is live streaming a series of exclusive literary events from around the world, via TicketCo Media Services.